webboty/Dexter-Wiki/DDE.md

 ````
 A "dde_apps" folder must be created under the "/root" folder (alongside Documents, not in it) for the DDE application.

 Setting the dexter0 ip address to `localhost` in the `/root/dde_init.js` file allows local connection of DDE to DexRun.
-The program takes a while to load (need faster SD Card and interface?) but operation isn't horribly slow on the Lubuntu desktop.
+The program takes a while to load (need faster SD Card and interface?) but operation isn't horribly slow.

-###
+#### Job Engine

+To run DDE jobs without the full DDE GUI interface, you can start them from `~/Documents/dde` with the command:<br>
+`node  core  define_and_start_job  job_file.dde`

+Before this will work, you need a `/root/Documents/dde_apps` folder.
+When run for the first time, the job engine will create a `dde_init.js` file in that folder. (note this is different than for the GUI DDE on Dexter which is in `/root/dde_init.js`)

+Note: The job engine defaults to simulate, so the jobs won't actually make the robot move until you edit `/root/Documents/dde_apps/dde_init.js` to add `,simulate: false` after the IP address in the definition of dexter0.
+You should also change the IP address to `localhost` so it will work no matter what IP address Dexter is actually assigned.

 ## Programming notes: